}

 Drug Overview

-Amphetamine, marketed under brand names including Adzenys ER, is a central nervous system stimulant.
-It is used clinically to enhance attention and reduce impulsivity and hyperactivity.
+Amphetamine (sold under brand names including Adzenys ER, and as part of Adderall) is a central nervous system stimulant used to improve attention and reduce impulsivity and hyperactivity.

 Relevant Genes and Their Roles